fkarg/fkarg.github.io/staged/goalboss.md

 - The client condenses the proposed action steps to some he will actually try - Two Minutes

 ## Five Keys to Leadership
-There are five things really important in Leadership: Communication, Planning, Organizing, Controlling and Leading.
+There are five things important in Leadership: Communication, Planning, Organizing, Controlling and Leading.

 ## Communicating Skills